wezlemin/ksignz/README.md

 # ksigns
-KSigns rehosted. **This repository does not contain any malware; the IPAs are identical to the ones on khoindvn.**
+KSigns rehosted. *This repository does not contain any malware; the IPAs are identical to the ones on khoindvn.*

-**Archived as the official KSign and ESign downloads are now hosted on GitHub, making this website pointless apart from having no ads (which is minor).**
+**This repository is archived because the official ESign downloads are now hosted on GitHub.
+Additionally, newer KSigns releases on khoindvn also appear to be hosted on GitHub.
+However, older versions are still hosted on khoindvn, which is why my site remains online.**